dahliaOS/documentation/README.md

 sudo pacman -S qemu qemu-arch-extra qemu-block-gluster qemu-block-iscsi qemu-block-rbd samba
 ```

-Then download the dahilaos iso from: https://github.com/dahlia-os/releases/releases
+Then download the dahliaos iso from: https://github.com/dahlia-os/releases/releases

 Then type the following command in the terminal (your iso is named different than: DahliaOS.iso)
 ```